SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/backup-database-containers/README.md

 ## 5. Dependencies and privileges

-All external objects referenced in the imported container (e.g., if the imported container is accessing a shared database container) must already be available in the database and accessible to the object owner (#OO-user) of the targeted import container when starting the import process.
+All external objects referenced in the imported container (e.g., if the imported container is accessing a shared database container) must already be available in the database and accessable to the object owner (#OO-user) of the targeted import container when starting the import process.
 So, if necessary, grant the object owner of the target container required privileges for accessing these objects of a shared container.

-If a shared container exposes a role for cross-container access, this role must be granted (before to import) to the object owner (#OO-user) of the import target container.
+If a shared container exposes a role for cross-container access, this role must be granted (before the import) to the object owner (#OO-user) of the import target container.
 The role can be granted to the #OO-user either by a role administrator (ROLE ADMIN) or by using the HDI Container API for role assignment.

 Sample SQL command to assign a role using the SAP HDI Container API: